 I have found that I have lied on multiple occasions because I didn’t want my current boyfriend to see me negatively.
 I didn’t want to give them any reason to want to break up with me, so I wouldn’t tell them anything about me that could possibly push them away.
 But that wasn’t the worst part.
 It’s even worse when they find out the truth.
 Nothing hurts someone more than finding out the person they love has been lying to them.
 I have had many problems with this because I was trying to make my relationship work when in reality, it had run its course.
 Even in the most desperate situations, make sure to stay 100% honest.

 5. Your life revolves around the other person

 I used to do this a lot, especially in my last relationship.
 You become blinded.
-Your brain tricks you into thinking that if you boyfriend or girlfriend is happy, then you will be, and that your relationship will be perfect.
-And obviously this is the wrong thing to think.
+Your brain tricks you into thinking that if your boyfriend or girlfriend is happy, then you will be and that your relationship will be perfect.
+And obviously, this is the wrong thing to think.
 It’ll make everything seem perfect for a short amount of time, but then everything can go so negatively so quickly again.
 Just focus on making yourself truly happy.
 Don’t let your mind trick you.